A speakers bureau that represents the best original thinkers,

-The future is being transformed by climate change, faster and more dramatically than we realized.
-Politics, technology, cities, business, even our sense of history, human rights, and justice—all will be changed by this massive force.
+The future is being transformed by climate change faster and more dramatically than we realized.
+Politics, tech, business—even our sense of human rights—will all be changed by this massive force.
 But how?
 To what degree?
-In his critically-hailed instant New York Times bestseller The Uninhabitable Earth, David Wallace-Wells tells the epic story of our time.
-In urgent talks, he asks key questions—how will the map of global power shift as coastlines are redrawn?—and reminds us that everything is within our control, so long as we resist complacency.
+In his critically-hailed instant New York Times bestseller, The Uninhabitable Earth, DAVID WALLACE-WELLS tells the epic story of our time.
+His urgent talks ask the key questions for securing our future, and he reminds us that everything is within our control, so long as we resist complacency.

 “Potent and evocative … Wallace-Wells has resolved to offer something other than the standard narrative of climate change … He avoids the ‘eerily banal language of climatology’ in favor of lush, rolling prose.”— Jennifer Szalai, The New York Times

-Wallace-Wells is the Deputy Editor at New York magazine, where he writes a column on climate change, and where his viral cover story “The Uninhabitable Earth” was published to widespread acclaim.
-Formerly the Deputy Editor of The Paris Review, and a National Fellow at the New America Foundation, he is the co-host of the 2038 podcast, which interrogates predictions about the next two decades.
+Wallace-Wells is currently a columnist and staff writer at The New York Times, where he writes a weekly newsletter on climate change, technology and the future of the planet.
+He’s also written widely on the Covid-19 pandemic, bringing vital reporting and analysis tothe science and policy coverage.
+He was previously the Deputy Editor at New York magazine, where he wrote a column on climate change, and where his viral cover story “The Uninhabitable Earth” was met with widespread acclaim, paving the way for his book.
+Formerly the Deputy Editor of The Paris Review, and a National Fellow at the New America Foundation, he was the co-host of the podcast 2038, which interrogated predictions about the next two decades.